navapbc/template-infra/docs/decisions/infra/0010-feature-flags-system-design.md

 * Allows for separation of permissions.
 For example, individuals can have permission to update feature launch throttle percentages without having permission to create, edit, or delete the features themselves.

 ### Option 3.
-Manage features in AWS Console outside of terraform
+Manage features in AWS Console outside of Terraform

-Define features in [app-config](/infra/app/app-config/main.tf) and create them in the [service layer](/infra/app/service), but set things like throttle percentages (for gradual rollouts) outside of terraform (e.g. via AWS Console).
-Use `lifecycle { ignore_changes = [entity_overrides] }` in the terraform configuration for the `aws_evidently_feature` resources to ignore settings that are managed via AWS Console.
+Define features in [app-config](/infra/app/app-config/main.tf) and create them in the [service layer](/infra/app/service), but set things like throttle percentages (for gradual rollouts) outside of Terraform (e.g. via AWS Console).
+Use `lifecycle { ignore_changes = [entity_overrides] }` in the terraform configuration for the `aws_evidently_feature` resources to ignore settings that are managed via the AWS Console.

 * Empowers non-technical roles like business owners and product managers to enable and disable feature flags and adjust feature launch throttle percentages without needing to depend on the development team.
 * A no-code approach using the AWS Console GUI means that it's possible to leverage the full set of functionality offered by AWS CloudWatch Evidently, including things like scheduled launches, with minimal training and without needing to learn how to do it in code.